-During law school, Raishay interned at the Suffolk County Superior Court in Massachusetts, the U.S. Attorney’s Office for the District of Maryland, and the Office of the Connecticut Attorney General.
-Raishay won the Best Appellee Brief Prize in First-Year Ames Moot Court, as well as Dean’s Scholar Prizes in First Amendment and Legal Research & Writing.
+During law school, Raishay interned at the U.S. Attorney’s Office for the District of Maryland and in the Antitrust & Government Fraud department of the Office of the Connecticut Attorney General.

-- Counseled pharmaceutical manufacturers on changing regulations and active litigation regarding state drug price reporting laws.
+- Counseled pharmaceutical clients on changing regulations and active litigation regarding state drug price reporting laws.

 - Co-author, “The Future of Antitrust Claims at the ITC,” Law360 (May 15, 2018)